sunsiz/QuranApp/README.md

 ## Update log

+### Version 2.1 (2025-11-19)
+* Add options to show or hide Arabic text, Translations, Comments.
+* Improved UI and some features.

+### Version 2.0 (2025-11-14)
+* Add light/dark mode.
+* Can auto update database.
+* Import/export settings.
+* İnstant language script and theme switching.
+* Favorites feature improved and replaced by collections feature.
+* Fixed some errors in content.
+* improved UI and some features.

 ### Version 1.2 (2025-06-180)
 * Fixed some errors in content.
 * Add Latin script support alongside Cyrillic Uzbek scripts.